RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - **Discord Server Restriction**: You can now restrict your session to only users who are in your discord server.
 - **API Token Access**: You can now get an API Key and make calls to the Regolith API.
 Why would you want to do this?
 For the data nerds and tool developers out there who want to get their hands dirty.
 Also a few convenience fields like `processEndTime` and `yield` on refined ores have been added.
+- The **Market Price finder** tool now allows multiple rows of the same type and load calculation with mixed activity types (ship, vehicle and salvage)

 #### Bug Fixes